IWLA LinkS

 Since 2014, the Bush Lake Chapter has participated in the Christmas Bird Count (CBC), the longest running survey of American bird populations ever conducted.
-Chapter members and friends head out a week before Christmas and count all birds heard and seen around Bush Lake, Tierney's Woods, and area parks.
+Chapter members and friends head out a week before Christmas and count all birds heard and seen around Bush Lake and area parks.
+We are part of the Excelsior Area Christmas Bird Count, Bush Lake is located on the eastern edge of the count circle.

 2022 CBC